jcocozza/fs/README.md

 The vim plugin should work out of the box provided the `fs` binary is in your path.

 Launch it with `:Fs`.
 You will be prompted to enter the search pattern.
-After you press `<Enter>`, results will asynchronously populate in the results window.
+Once you start typing, results will be asynchronously loaded.
 To leave the search window press `<esc>`.
-From the search window, you can start a new search with `s`.
 `<Enter>` will drop you into the file that you selected.
-Can use standard vim `j/k`/`<Up>/<Down>` to navigate in the resulting file list.
+Use arrow keys (`<Up>/<Down>`) to navigate in the resulting file list.